Header Banner

-How To: Get Windows Phone-Style Notifications on Your Samsung Galaxy S4
+How to Get Windows Phone-Style Notifications on Your Samsung Galaxy S4

 Windows 8's interface was met with criticism when it was released, mainly directed at the tiled Start screen, a departure from Windows versions of old.
 Many felt that this new home screen style was better suited for mobile devices like Microsoft's Surface tablets and Windows Phones.